PatMulligan/lnbits/NOSTR_INTEGRATION.md

 To apply the database changes:

 1. Run the migration: `python -m lnbits db migrate`
-2. The migration will add the `nostr_private_key` column to existing accounts
+2. The migration will add the `prvkey` column to existing accounts for Nostr private keys
 3. New users will automatically get Nostr keypairs generated

 ## Testing